 Please note the following policies to ensure enjoyment for all!

-Personal space . . .
+- Personal space . . .
 Please keep feet on the floor, not on the seat or railing in front of you.
 Shifting in your seat, wearing hats, or children wandering in the aisles is extremely distracting to those around you; please stay in your seat until intermission or the final curtain.
-Those with young children or those who may need to leave the theater should request an aisle seat.
-There are TV monitors throughout the lobby that televise the performance.
+Those with young children or those who may need to leave the theater should request an aisle seat, and once outside the theater, may watch the show on TV monitors throughout the lobby televising the performance.